RubenNijhuis/LibFT/README.md

 # LibFT
- 🛠 Custom basic C library used for the '21 Codam curriculum
+ 🛠 Custom basic C library used for the Codam Core curriculum

 ### Quick start